gutenbergtools/gutenbergsite/site/help/shakespeare.md

 The 1700 and 2200 series are near-duplicates of each other.
-These Project Gutenberg books were originally created by different volunteers and had somewhat different layout, but since then they have been updated and each pair of titles are, or will be, identical.
+These Project Gutenberg books were originally created by different volunteers and had somewhat different layout, but since then they have been updated and each pair of titles is, or will be, identical.

 These have mostly not had errata reports applied (as of late 2023), and are mostly only available as plain text.